tarampampam/webhook-tester/README.md

 Built with Go for high performance, this application includes a lightweight UI (written in `ReactJS`) that’s compiled into the binary, so no additional assets are required.
-WebSocket support provides real-time webhook notifications in the UI—no need for third-party solutions like `pusher.com`!
+WebSocket support provides real-time webhook notifications in the UI - no need for third-party solutions like `pusher.com`!

 ### 🔥 Features list